MathVonCoder/canvasguitarchords/README.md

 Roadmap
 -------
-* enhance predefined common chords in dictionary
 * propose a high level module (with chord and text)
-* support for upper position on the neck (e.g. A barchord start on 5 fret)
 * propose mini-barchord, for powerchord for example.
 * enable full auto-sizing based on canvas width

+* enhance predefined common chords in dictionary - done.
+Barre chords are calculated algorithmically.
+* support for upper position on the neck (e.g. A barchord start on 5 fret) - done
 * propose a class definition - done
 * support bar chord in quick chord methods (drawChord) - done
 * be able to adapt to other canvas size - done